Business News Digest - KESQ

 TOP STORIES:

-VIRUS OUTBREAK-UNEMPLOYMENT BENEFITS — The number of Americans applying for unemployment benefits was unchanged last week at 884,000, a sign that layoffs remain stuck at a historically high level six months after the viral pandemic flattened the economy.
-By Christopher Rugaber.
-SENT: 800 words, photos.
-UPCOMING: Will be updated.

-CITIGROUP-CEO — Citigroup announced that Jane Fraser would succeed Michael Corbat as the bank’s chief executive next year.
-Fraser will be the first woman to lead one of Wall Street’s big six banks.
-By Ken Sweet.
-SENT: 280 words, photos.
-UPCOMING: May be updated.
+DRONES-CHINESE BACKLASH-AI — U.S. national security concerns about the world’s dominant consumer drone-maker, China-based DJI, have upended the market for small drones and opened the door to lesser-known companies pitching applications for government agencies and big businesses.
+One promising contender: U.S. drone maker Skydio, whose artificial-intelligence lets its drones track objects and move autonomously.
+By Matt O’Brien.
+SENT: 1,000 words, photos.

-FINANCIAL MARKETS — U.S. stocks are rising for a second day in early trading Thursday, as Wall Street recoups some more of its losses following a week of sudden, jarring shifts.
+FINANCIAL MARKETS — Stocks are trying for another comeback on Wall Street Friday, as a tumultuous week of big swings comes to a close.
 By Stan Choe.
 SENT: 540 words, photos.
 UPCOMING: Will be updated through market close, about 800 words by 5 p.m.

-CENTURY 21-BANKRUPTCY — Century 21 Stores — a destination for bargain hunters looking for fat deals on designer dresses and shoes, cosmetics and housewares for nearly 60 years — has filed for Chapter 11 bankruptcy and is winding down its business, shutting all 13 stores across New York, New Jersey, Pennsylvania and Florida.
-By Anne D’Innocenzio.
-SENT: 300 words, photos.
+BRITAIN-ECONOMY — The U.K. secured its first major post-Brexit trade deal on Friday after signing an agreement with Japan just as discussions with the European Union appeared to be on the verge of collapse.
+By Pan Pylas.
+SENT: 700 words, photo.

 MARKETS & ECONOMY:

-PRODUCER PRICES — U.S. wholesale prices rose 0.3% in August, just half the July gain, as food and energy prices decline.
+CONSUMER PRICES — U.S. consumer prices rose 0.4% in August as energy prices moderated after big gains in the previous two months.
 By Martin Crutsinger.
-SENT: 230 words.
-UPCOMING: Will be updated.

-MORTGAGE RATES — Freddie Mac reports on this week’s average U.S. mortgage rates.
-UPCOMING: 250 words after 10 a.m. release.
+SENT: 400 words, photo.

+BUDGET DEFICIT — The Treasury Department releases federal budget data for August.
+By Martin Crutsinger.
+UPCOMING: 130 words after release of report at 2 p.m., then expanded.

 INDUSTRY: